sbritorodr/rasch/README.md

 - `-k`or `keep-ext`: Keep extension files in the output files.
 Disabled by default so you can add the extension (`[o].ogg`) in the command.

 ## Build
-1. Clone this repository `git clone http://github.com/sbritorodr/rasch`
+1. Clone this repository: `git clone http://github.com/sbritorodr/rasch`
 2. Run `cargo build -r`

 ## How to contribute